Why Use Reflections to Write A Web Framework

 }

-This is very straightfoward.
+This is very straightforward.
 But in this way, we cannot get the information from the framework: the framework has no way to know this API needs a parameter “a” typed int in URL query string.

 The Reflections